resolritter/port_acquisition_server/readme.md

 reservation is only kept in-memory, thus the registry will be lost when the server stops.

-The main use-case I have for it is for reserving ports for parallel service instances during concurrent integration tests' execution.
+The project was born for the need of reserving ports during concurrent integration tests' execution.
 In practice:

-1. Spin up this server before running tests
+1. Start this server before running tests
-2. Call it when you're executing an integration test to reserve ports for your database, web server, etc...
-This will guarantee each service will bind to a different port, even though they're all running concurrently
+2. Send a request to the server before you spawn a service in order to get a reserved port.
+Since the acquisition is synchronized by the server, doing so will guarantee that each service gets its own port, even though the tests are executing in parallel.
-3. When the whole suit is done, kill this daemon.
-All ports are freed, then.
+3. When the whole suit is done, kill this daemon, which will discard the registry.

 [Coded use-case](https://github.com/resolritter/koa_knex_starter/blob/40b5c8711efc5c0a7763d2216212f2a78983cd94/src/tests/integration/lib/utils.js#L10)

 # Running

 Purposefully, this server relies only on built-in Node packages.
-No third-party package has to be started from NPM.
 Simply run:

 ```
 npm run start
 ```

-That will start the server in some available port and print its bound address on startup.

-**Output**
+When the server starts, its address will be printed to stdout, as shown below.

 ```
 > port_acquisition_server@0.0.1 start /home/reaysawa/js/port_acquisition_server